-The Terms of Reference details the scope of work for the GC0097 Workgroup and the specific areas that the Workgroup should consider as agreed by the Grid Code Review Panel.
+The Grid Code Review Panel detailed in the Terms of Reference the scope of work for the GC0097 Workgroup and the specific areas that the Workgroup should consider.

 The table below details these specific areas and where the Workgroup have covered them or will cover post Workgroup Consultation.